EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

     </details>
   </details>

+## EmotiBit Oscilloscope settings

+### Settings files location

+[ToDo: explain where to find the Oscilloscope settings file] Based on the operating system, users can find the settings files in the following locations, :
+- For Windows users(Users will also need to give the file "write privileges".
+Check out this [FAQ](https://www.reddit.com/r/EmotiBit/comments/urp7dq/how_do_i_edit_files_installed_by_emotibit/) to learn how):
+  - `C:\Program Files\EmotiBit\EmotiBit Oscilloscope\data\`
+- For mac users
+  - `EmotiBitSoftware-macOS/EmotiBitOscilloscope.app/Contents/Resources/`
+- For linux users
+  - `EmotiBitSoftware-linux/ofxEmotiBit/EmotiBitOscilloscope/bin/data/`

 ### EmotiBit Oscilloscope network settings
 The software release `v1.4.11` adds the ability for users to tweak their network settings using the `emotibitCommSettings.json` file.
+Refer the [section above](#Settings-files-location) to locate this file on your system.

 - <details><summary><b>emotibitCommSettings.json</b></summary>

   - Users can now choose between broadcast vs unicast advertising.
 You can also specify ip ranges to ping for unicast!
 This will be beneficial for users that: